nehilo/Klipper-KingRoon-Printers/README.md

 ```bash
 ./scripts/update_mks_robin.py out/klipper.bin out/Robin_nano.bin
 ```

-If you don`t want to use LCD:
+If you don`t want to use LCD and turn off cable from motherboard:

 ```bash